-- Document what you have seen, including the dates and times of any incidents you have witnessed. - Notify your concerns to your line manager or, if this is not appropriate, to a Director or Executive Director in your department. - Raise a security incident via Halo if your concerns relate to a potential data breach.
+- Document what you have seen, including the dates and times of any incidents you have witnessed. - Notify your concerns to your line manager or, if this is not appropriate, to a Director or Executive Director in your department or directly to the Assistant Director of Finance (Audit). - If your concern relates to a potential data breach, raise a security incident via Halo in addition to the above in accordance with the Security Incident Management Policy and Procedure.